ericharding/blog/content/blog/xinetd/index.md

 X-Hub-Signature: sha1=0c27835e1218ac56a303cb02716b8f0cfbd90445
 ```

-First we will get the HTTP headers which are line delineated.
+First, we will get the HTTP headers which are line delineated.
 The only one that we need to care about is the `Content-Length` header which will tell us how many bytes to read when we get to the payload.
-If we wanted to be more general purpose we would check the `content-type` but since we are configuring the hook I will assume it's correct.
+If we want this to be more general purpose we would check the `content-type` but since we are configuring the hook I will assume it's correct.
 Likewise, validating the `X-Hub-Signature` is left as an exercise to the reader.

 ```python
 if line.startswith("Content-Length:"):